JDSherbert/Audio-File-Guide/README.md

 ### .mp2
 MPEG Layer II is mainly used for broadcasting due to its robustness and good audio quality at lower bit rates.
 It supports metadata and a range of sample rates and bit rates, though it is less common today.

+### .opus
+Opus is a highly versatile and efficient lossy audio codec designed for streaming and real-time applications such as voice over IP.
+It offers high audio quality at low bit rates, making it ideal for bandwidth-sensitive uses.
+Opus supports a wide range of sample rates and bit rates, providing good quality even at lower file sizes.
+It also includes extensive metadata support, making it a robust choice for various audio applications.

+### .m4a
+M4A (MPEG-4 Audio) is a file format used primarily by Apple devices and applications.
+It can contain audio encoded with either the lossy AAC (Advanced Audio Coding) codec or the lossless ALAC (Apple Lossless Audio Codec).
+This format is widely used for distributing music via iTunes and Apple Music.
+M4A files support a range of sample rates and bit rates, and they include metadata support, making them suitable for high-quality audio playback and efficient storage.

+### .midi
+MIDI (Musical Instrument Digital Interface) files are unique in that they do not contain actual audio data but instead store a set of instructions for synthesizers to generate sounds.
+This makes MIDI files extremely small in size.
+They are widely used in music production and for controlling electronic musical instruments.
+MIDI files support metadata, including information such as tempo, instrument data, and control signals, but do not have traditional sample rates or bit rates as found in audio files.